Cold Weather Safety Tips

 Winterizing your home and vehicle and supplementing your emergency kit with warm outerwear are just some of the preparations you should consider making before winter sets in.

 The City encourages residents to use these resources to help make it through the extreme temperatures of our winter season in St, Louis.

 Shelter beds and other outreach activities may be extended during extreme weather situations.
-During these times, individuals or families seeking shelter should please contact the following agencies:
+During these times, individuals or families seeking shelter should please contact the United Way at 211.